-The Director of Public Prosecutions (DPP) is appointed under the Director of Public Prosecutions Act 1973.
-The DPP has complete independence in decision-making but remains accountable to Parliament through the Attorney-General.
+The Director of Public Prosecutions is appointed under the Director of Public Prosecutions Act 1973.
+The Director has complete independence in decision-making but remains accountable to Parliament through the Attorney-General.

-The independence of the DPP is extremely important as it guarantees that decisions to prosecute are made free of any external influences.
+The independence of the Director is extremely important as it guarantees that decisions to prosecute are made free of any external influences.

-The present Director is Mr Tim Ellis SC.
-Mr Ellis has held the office since 18 October 1999.
-He is assisted by 29 legal practitioners, comprising 19 criminal prosecutors, five civil lawyers, one summary prosecutor and four lawyers specialising in child protection legal matters.
-He is further assisted by four witness assistance service (WAS) officers, nine specialist law clerks and eight administrative staff.
+Mr Daryl Coates SC is the Director of Public Prosecutions.
+He is assisted by 25 legal practitioners and five lawyers specialising in child protection legal matters.
+He is further assisted by four witness assistance service (WAS) officers and 18 administrative staff.